Hatsune Miku: Appearances in other media

-Miku's popularity has resulted in various references to her in anime.
-Miku is the protagonist of a manga series named Maker Hikōshiki Hatsune Mix, written by Kei Garō.
-The manga explores the many possibilities of story-telling and has featured numerous adventures, ranging from giant-sized battles with Miku to home exploits.
-There is therefore no single storyline, and the entire setting within the manga is unofficial.
-Miku appeared in the anime Shinkansen Henkei Robo Shinkalion the Animation as a recurring character.
-Miku appears as a recurring guest character in 2022's Dropkick on My Devil!
-X, the third anime season based on Yukiwo's Dropkick on My Devil! manga series, voiced by Saki Fujita as opposed to having lines recorded through the Vocaloid software.
+Miku is the protagonist of the official anthology manga series Maker Hikōshiki Hatsune Mix, illustrated by Kei Garō, which depicts standalone, non-canonical comedic and dramatic stories featuring the character.
+She appeared in the anime Shinkansen Henkei Robo Shinkalion the Animation as a recurring character, and in 2022's Dropkick on My Devil!
+X, the third anime season based on Yukiwo's manga series, voiced directly by Saki Fujita rather than synthesized Vocaloid software.

-A series of rhythm games starting from Hatsune Miku: Project DIVA were produced by Sega under license using Hatsune Miku and other Crypton Vocaloids, as well as "fan-made" Vocaloids like Akita Neru.
-The series has sold 6 million copies.
-Hatsune Miku and Future Stars: Project Mirai was developed for the Nintendo 3DS.
-Miku's appearance in this game is based on the Nendoroid series of figures.
-Later on, a mobile gacha rhythm game called Project Sekai: Colorful Stage! (marketed as Hatsune Miku: Colorful Stage! outside of Asia) was released.
-The game features Miku as well as the other Crypton Vocaloids alongside original human characters.
-Many of the game's playable songs are covers of existing Vocaloid originals.
-The American MMO game TinierMe made attire that looks like Miku's for their services, allowing users to make their avatar resemble her.
+Sega has produced a licensed series of rhythm games, Hatsune Miku: Project DIVA, which has sold over six million copies.
+Hatsune Miku and Future Stars: Project Mirai was developed for the Nintendo 3DS with character appearances based on the Nendoroid figure line.
+In 2020, the mobile rhythm game Project Sekai: Colorful Stage! (marketed as Hatsune Miku: Colorful Stage! outside Asia) was released, featuring Miku and other Crypton Vocaloids alongside human characters, with many playable songs consisting of covers of Vocaloid originals.
+An animated feature film adaptation, Colorful Stage!
+The Movie: A Miku Who Can't Sing, was released in Japanese theaters on January 17, 2025.